cyberfly/laravel-api-base/README.md

   https://laravel-base-api.test/admin/oauth
 * API documentation with Swagger UI, integrated with Laravel Passport https://laravel-base-api.test/api/documentation
+* Sample API and api routes integrated using Dingo API
 * LogViewer
 https://laravel-base-api.test/admin/logviewer
 * All HTTP request data automatically log using Spatie HTTP Logger and can be view from LogViewer